jmccann/ironic/README.md

 # Credentials

 Credentials for services are stored using databags.
-For Dev/CI we are using plaintext databags.
+We are using chef-vault.
-For prod we use chef-vault.
+For Dev/CI we are using 'simulated' chef-vaults.

 ## Databag Items Required

 See dev databags @ [test/integration/data_bags](test/integration/data_bags)

-* db_passwords
+* vault_db_passwords
   * ceilometer
   * cinder
   * dash